Roderick Galdes: 2008 General Election

 Galdes successfully contested the 2008 General Elections garnering 1,634 first count votes, reported by the Times of Malta as "a massive increase on the 359 votes of five years ago, when he was elected for the first time."
 For the 2008-2013 legislature, he was appointed Shadow Minister for Planning, Housing, Urban Development and Construction in 2008.
 He was also the official Labour Representative on the Malta Environment and Planning Authority board.

 2013 General Election

 Roderick Galdes continued to establish himself as a Labour figure in the sixth district in the 2013 general election when he increased his tally vote to more than 2,000 first count votes.
 Consequently, Prime Minister Joseph Muscat appointed him as Parliamentary Secretary for Agriculture, Fisheries and Animal Rights under the Ministry of Environment.

 2017 General Election

 On 1 May, Prime Minister Muscat called a snap election for the following 3 June.
 In this election, Roderick Galdes contested the sixth district, comprising Qormi, Luqa and Siggiewi.
 He was elected for the fourth consecutive time, with 2,757 first count votes.
 This also meant an increase of more than 700 votes when compared to the previous election.

-Prime Minister Muscat entrusted him with the portfolio of Social Accommodation, which Muscat had earlier described as “one of the most important priorities in the upcoming legislature”.
+Prime Minister Muscat entrusted him with the portfolio of Social Accommodation, which Muscat had earlier described as "one of the most important priorities in the upcoming legislature".

+2022 General Election

+For the 2022 general election, Roderick Galdes contested the sixth and eighth district and garnered 4,035 first-count votes on the sixth district.
+This was an increase in votes of nearly 1,280 when compared to the 2017 General Election.
+Following this election, the portfolio was widened to also include affordable accommodation.